CONSTITUTION AND RULES

 9. ELECTION OF OFFICERS AND COMMITTEE

 a.
-All the Officers and members of the Committee shall be elected for one year by and from the members of the Club at the Annual General Meeting;
+All the Officers and members of the Committee shall be elected for one year by, and from, the members of the Club at the Annual General Meeting;

 b.
-Nominees for election shall be members in good standing during a period of at least one year;
+Nominees for election shall be members in good standing, during a period of at least one year;

 d.
-The Officers and Committee Members shall retire each year, but shall be eligible for re-election.
+The Officers and Committee Members shall retire each year but shall be eligible for re-election.

 10. CONDUCT OF MEETINGS

-The chair at all Committee Meetings of the Club shall be taken by the President or in absentia by a member appointed at each meeting.
+The Chair at all Committee Meetings of the Club shall be taken by the President or, in absentia, by a member appointed at each meeting.

 11. DUTIES OF THE COMMITTEE